Vietnam.vn - Nền tảng quảng bá Việt Nam

 From the Khe Sanh Victory Monument, head towards Huong Phung commune for about 10 km, then turn left for another 2 km to reach the center of Mien Cu village.
 From there, it's about a 2-minute motorbike ride to Cu Vo hill.
 Cu Vo is a barren hill with only shrubs, myrtle, and fragrant trees growing on it.
 From here, you'll have a million-dollar view, as young people say.
 A 360-degree view with clouds and wind in all directions.

-The concrete road from the West branch of Ho Chi Minh Highway to Cu Vo was constructed by Phong Lieu Wind Power Joint Stock Company.
-On both sides, green trees provide cool shade.
-The road is winding with steep slopes, very precarious.
-On one side is a cliff, on the other side is a deep abyss.
-Looking far away is the blue Rao Quan hydroelectric reservoir.
-It feels like going through Hai Van Pass and looking at the East Sea with the mindset of a person standing at the intersection of earth and sky.
+The concrete road branching off from the western section of the Ho Chi Minh Highway towards Cu Vo was constructed by Phong Lieu Wind Power Joint Stock Company, resulting in a smooth surface.
+Trees on both sides provide refreshing shade.
+The road winds and slopes steeply, with a sheer cliff on one side and a deep ravine on the other.
+Looking out into the distance, you can see the emerald green waters of the Rao Quan hydroelectric reservoir.
+It feels as if you're crossing the Hai Van Pass and gazing out at the East Sea, experiencing the perspective of someone standing at the point where earth and sky meet.

 After crossing the pass, we found a fairly wide "plain."
 The relatively flat terrain with moderate slopes made me think of a peaceful, secluded village nestled atop the Truong Son mountain range, beautiful and mysterious amidst the vast wilderness.
 The village still had many houses and buildings, but no inhabitants.
 Only curious visitors from afar remained, wanting to come here to chase the clouds and watch the sunrise.
 Mr. Pham Van Tu, Director of Phong Lieu Wind Power Plant, told us that to make Cu Vo even more beautiful and attractive, Phong Lieu Wind Power Plant had planted thousands of peach blossom trees and hundreds of cherry blossom trees.
 In the near future, the unit will propagate myrtle bushes and purchase native varieties to plant on the hills where the wind turbines are located.